JSitter/public_content_api/README.md

 # Public Content API Module
-This modules is a work in progress which will allow for easily returning content to a headless front end using JSON.
+This module is a work in progress which will allow for the use of the [Backdrop CMS](https://backdropcms.org/) as a backend for a decoupled front end of your choice.
+It returns the requested data using in JSON for consumption by your front end.

-## Pages
+## Planned Pages
 Configuration Page: `/admin/config/administration`.

 Planned options: